Welcome, Adobe writers. If you’re new to the GitHub workflow, see these articles:

 Click Branches in the left rail.

-Click Add Rule if there is not an existing rule for the master branch.
-(Click Edit if there’s already a rule for master.)
+Click Add Rule if there is not an existing rule for the main branch.
+(Click Edit if there’s already a rule for main.)

 If you’re creating a rule, specify the branch name such as master or staging in the Branch name pattern field.

 Specify the branch rules.

 Select Require pull request reviews before merging if you want someone to acknowledge approval before a PR is merged.
 (Writers usually choose not to select this option.)

 Select Require status checks to pass before merging and specify Validation (recommended).
 This requires the pull request to pass Jenkins validation before it can be merged to master.

 Select Include Administrators if you want everyone, including admins to wait for validation to succeed.
 (Writers usually choose not to select this option.)

 Select Restrict who can push to matching branches (recommended) and specify the members of your team, if anyone, who can push directory to master.
 When this option is selected, only the specified team members can commit directly to master.
 Everyone else needs to submit a pull request from a branch.

 When you restrict who can push directly to master, writers can get stuck in GitHub Desktop when they accidently attempt to commit the changes to the main branch instead of a different branch.
 When this happens, have an admin go change settings to allow the changes to go through, and then change the settings back.
 (There’s probably a better way to handle this in GitHub Desktop, but I haven’t figured it out…)